|

 1947 founded The Caprice restaurant in Piccadilly, a stone's throw from The Ritz hotel.

-the Caprice (1960) and a good deal by his talented daughter, and it is clear that
+of the Caprice (1960), and a good deal by his talented daughter, who helped him to

 Email: marks3789@gmail.com